Everything You Need to Know About the Fourth of July in Kansas City

 Please note, this page is not updated in real time.
 Event times are subject to change due to inclement weather.

 Crowds swell as night draws near, heralding the jaw-dropping light shows to come.
 Grills spark to life amidst neighborhood barbecues and get-togethers, all while the first pitch is tossed before a game at The K. These nostalgic sights, sounds and scents help define Independence Day as the perfect midsummer holiday.
 Fireworks to 5Ks, festivals to flight shows, celebrating the Fourth of July in Kansas City is a full weekend affair—and then some.

 Here’s everything you need to know about July Fourth in Kansas City:

 Nothing says Independence Day quite like baseball.
-Thankfully, visitors and locals are in luck, because the Kansas City Royals will host a three-game series with divisional rival the Cleveland Indians, July 2-4.
-Perfect for families and friends, a day or night at The K is one of the best values in the city.
+Thankfully, visitors and locals are in luck, because the Kansas City Royals will host a three-game series with the Minnesota Twins, July 2-4.
+Don't miss the Friday night fireworks spectacular for a special seasonal celebration.

 Making its debut July 2, step into the updated Harry S. Truman Presidential Library and Museum after a $29 million renovation, offering a modern and interactive look at the life and legacy of America’s 33rd president.